-Under normal circumstances, the Fund aims to achieve its investment objective by investing at least 80% of the value of its net assets (plus any borrowings for investment purposes) in equity securities.
-Equity securities that the Fund will invest in consists primarily of common stocks of companies of any size market capitalization.
-The Fund may invest in both growth and value companies.
-In selecting investments, the portfolio manager can also invest where it is deemed appropriate in companies having special situations and whose shares are out of favor, but appear to have prospects for above-average growth and recovery over an extended period of time.
-Such companies may include companies that are experiencing management changes, for instance.
+companies may include companies that are experiencing management changes, for instance.
 The Fund may invest up to 100% of its total assets in securities issued by foreign issuers, including in American Depositary Receipts ("ADRs"), European Depositary Receipts ("EDRs"), Global Depositary Receipts ("GDRs"), Exchange Traded Funds ("ETFs"), and directly in foreign equity securities.
-The Fund determines where a company is located, and thus, whether a company is considered to be located outside the United States by considering whether: (i) it is organized under the laws of or maintains its principal office in a country located outside the United States; (ii) its securities are principally traded on trading markets in countries located outside the United States; (iii) it derives at least 50% of its total revenue or profits from either goods produced or services performed or sales made in countries located outside the United States; or (iv) it has at least 50% of its assets in countries located outside the United States in securities issued by companies that are established or operating in emerging market countries and up to 100% of the Fund's total assets may be invested in securities of companies located in emerging markets.
+The Fund determines where a company is located, and thus, whether a company is considered to be located outside the United States by considering whether: (i) it is organized under the laws of or maintains its principal office in a country located outside the United States; (ii) its securities are principally traded on trading markets in countries located outside the United States; (iii) it derives at least 50% of its total revenue or profits from either goods produced or services performed or sales made in countries located outside the United States; or (iv) it has at least 50% of its assets in countries located outside the United States.
+The Fund's non-U.S. investments may include equity securities issued by companies that are established or operating in emerging market countries and up to 100% of the Fund's total assets may be invested in securities of companies located in emerging markets.
 The Advisor considers emerging markets to be those countries included in the MSCI Emerging Markets Index or classified by World Bank, the International Finance Corporation, and the United Nations (and its agencies).
 These countries are typically located in Central and Eastern Europe, Africa, the Middle East, Asia and Central and South America.
-The Fund may also invest in pre-emerging markets, also known as frontier markets.
+The Fund may also invest in preemerging markets, also known as frontier markets.